By Alan E. Fletcher, Ph.D.

 AI in Process Automation (SLAS Technology, 2021) Currently accepting proposals Advances in Protein Degradation (SLAS Discovery, 2021)

 Other topics being explored by SLAS Editorial Boards include bioinformatics, broaderOMICS, target engagement, genome editing, internet of things and immune-oncology.
 In addition, please know that the Editorial Boards are open to considering proposals for special collections.

 SLAS looks forward to introducing conference issues beginning with SLAS2020.
 Both SLAS Discovery and SLAS Technology will target manuscript solicitation from impactful scientific program presentations that are applicable to journal readership.
 These papers will be held to the same high standards and full peer review as with all submitted manuscripts.

 This new approach makes sense to me.
 Every year at the SLAS International Conference and Exhibition, we experience incredible presentations by leading voices in the field.
 Extending the reach of the work presented at conference in a follow-up scientific paper continues the learning.

 If you are ready to submit your work to the SLAS journals, visit the Author Instructions webpage.

 If you don’t have original research ready for publication right now, consider preparing an editorial, review or perspective article.
-Contact SLAS Publishing Manager Christine Diedrich.
+Contact Ally Jump, SLAS Publishing Manager for more information.